0xtomotech/nba_api_project1/README.md

 # NBA Player Data Analysis Project (#1)

-This project is focused on analyzing and visualizing NBA player statistics using Python.
+This beginner project is focused on analyzing and visualizing NBA player statistics using Python.
 Below is a breakdown of the project files, the technologies, packages, and modules used, along with other useful considerations.

 ## Project Files